 Syphilis Infection

-Syphilis Symptoms, Transmission, Testing & Treatment
+Syphilis Symptoms, Stages, Testing & Treatment

 By STD Concern

 Syphilis is a treatable but highly contagious sexually transmitted disease or STD.
-The bacteria "Treponema Pallidum" causes this disease, which occurs in several phases.
-The four stages of syphilis include;
+The bacteria Treponema Pallidum causes this disease, which occurs in several phases.

 - Primary